 The Big Lift

 Atlas has six legs.
 I know that’s not how the ancient Greeks or your grade school teacher depicted him.
-The storytellers of Athens liked their allegories in human form and, yes, I’m sure the tale of a Titan condemned to...
+The storytellers of Athens liked their allegories in human form and, yes, I’m sure the tale of a Titan condemned to power lift the planet for all of eternity made for compelling campfire entertainment.
+Even so,...
 Continue Reading →